 The Effects of Oxidative Damage

 Free radical formation is normal.
-Plants, animals, and humans are all producing free radicals all the time.
-Our bodies have defenses against free radicals, but when the strength of these defenses are outweighed by the amounts of free radicals themselves, they can cause lasting harm, and even cell death.
+Plants, animals, and humans produce free radicals all of the time.
+Our bodies have defenses against free radicals, but when the strength of these defenses are outweighed by the amount of free radicals themselves, they can cause lasting harm, and even cell death.

 Oxidative stress on the body can damage DNA, leading to cancer; compromise cell walls, allowing substances into the cell that aren’t supposed to be there; and make LDL-cholesterol stick to blood vessels, causing atherosclerosis.

 Oxidative damage has been linked to several diseases, including cardiovascular disease, Alzheimer’s disease, and cancer.[1,2] So how can you help your body to prevent these devastating effects of free radicals and oxidative damage?
 The answer lies in antioxidants.